Melinda O. Fee: Career

 She appeared in the feature films The Unkissed Bride (1966), Fade to Black (1980), and A Nightmare on Elm Street 2: Freddy's Revenge (1985).
 Fee made guest appearances on television series including My Favorite Martian, Lost in Space, Knight Rider, Beverly Hills, 90210, and Match Game with Gene Rayburn.

 Personal life

-Fee married Steven S. Harrison in 1985.
-She died on March 24, 2020..
+Fee suffered a massive stroke and died in the hospital on March 24, 2020.
+She requested that no funeral or memorial service be held.